The Ice Age Cometh – climate change explained in three graphs

 Figure 1: 543Ma (million years) of Climate Change.
 The horizontal axis shows millions of years before present.
 On the vertical axis, temperatures are estimated from rock proxies.
 Average temperature during these 540Ma was 20°C, but range from 28° to minus 12° (In 2016 it was 14°).
 PETM=Paleocene-Eocene Thermal Maximum (55.8Ma); EEOC=Early Eocene Climate Optimum (42Ma); MECO=Mid-Eocene Climate Optimum (15-30Ma); EOT=Eocene-Oligocene Transition (40-33Ma); MMCO=Mid-Miocene Climate Optimum (15-13Ma); LGM-Last Glacial Maximum (21Ka); PAW= Post-Anthropogenic Warming (a projected future temperature from IPCC worst-case computer models).
 White stars indicate rapid cooling events: black stars rapid warming events.
 Reference: Christopher R Scotese, 2016 (Northwestern University) – Phanerozoic Temperature Curve.
 Palaeomap Project, Evanston II.

-If we bore down into the Quaternary, we see a pattern of repeated advances and retreats of the ice: 100-150 thousand years of advance followed by 10–15-thousand-year intervals of retreat and moderately-warm weather.
+If we bore down into the Quaternary, we see a pattern of repeated advances and retreats of the ice: 100-150 thousand years of ice advance followed by 10–15-thousand-year intervals of retreat and moderately-warm weather.
 We call these brief intervals Interglacials.
-Throughout the Quaternary there were dozens of these glacial/interglacial cycles.
-The cycles are called Dansgaard-Oeschger Events (after two awkwardly named Danes).
+Throughout the Quaternary there were dozens of glacial/interglacial cycles.
+They are called Dansgaard-Oeschger Events (after two awkwardly named Danes).
 It is widely accepted that D-O Events were caused by the near-metronomic beat of wobbles in the tilt of the Earth’s axis and variations of its orbit around the sun (the Milankovitch Cycles).

 Will we survive the next ice advance?